blei-lab/edward/docker/README.md

 We are using `Makefile` to simplify docker commands within make commands.

+### CPU environment

+Build the container and start a jupyter notebook

+    $ make notebook

+Build the container and start an iPython shell

+    $ make ipython

+Build the container and start a bash

+    $ make bash

+Build the container and start a test

+    $ make test

 ### GPU environment

 Build the container and start a jupyter notebook